-Trump has shredded norms.
+Perspective | Trump has shredded norms.
 Here’s an exhaustive – and still partial – list.

 Week 32Energy Secretary Rick Perry denies that man-made carbon dioxide emissions are the primary cause of global warming.

-Week 33Trump’s reelection campaign pays $50,000 to a law firm representing Donald Jr. Trump holds his reelection campaign kick-off event at his Washington hotel; tickets cost $35,000 per person.
+Week 33Trump’s reelection campaign pays $50,000 to a law firm representing Donald Jr. The president holds his reelection campaign kick-off event at his Washington hotel; tickets cost $35,000 per person.

 Trump’s D.C. hotel has become a go-to meeting place for Washington Republican insiders, while Trump continues to profit.